Wyatt Earp: Later relationship with Josephine

-Josephine wrote in her memoir that she and Earp were married in 1892 by the captain of multimillionaire Lucky Baldwin's yacht off the California coast.
-Raymond Nez wrote that his grandparents witnessed their marriage, but no public record has been found for the marriage.
-Baldwin was a horse breeder and racer who also owned the Santa Anita race track in Los Angeles which Earp frequented.
+Josephine wrote in her memoir that she and Earp were married in 1892 by the captain of multi-millionaire Lucky Baldwin's yacht off the California coast.
+Raymond Nez wrote that his grandparents witnessed their marriage, but no public record of the marriage has been found.
+Baldwin was a horse breeder and racer who also owned the Santa Anita race track in Los Angeles, which Earp frequented.

 Earp's relationship with Josephine was tempestuous at times.
-She gambled to excess and he had adulterous affairs.
+She gambled to excess, and he had adulterous affairs.
 He knew that she preferred being called "Josephine" and detested "Sadie", but he had a mischievous sense of humor and began calling her Sadie early in their relationship.
 Earp's good friends in the Welsh family did not appreciate Josephine's gambling habits, and they noted that she received an allowance from her half-sister Rebecca and gambled it away, often leaving her husband hungry.

-In the 1920s Earp gave Josephine signed legal papers and filing fees to a claim for an oil lease in Kern County, California.
-She gambled away the filing fees and lied to him about what happened to the lease, which later turned out to be valuable.
+In the 1920s, Earp gave Josephine signed legal papers and filing fees for a claim for an oil lease in Kern County, California.
+She gambled away the filing fees and lied to him about what happened to the lease, which later proved valuable.
 He distrusted her ability to manage her finances and made an arrangement with her sister Henrietta Lenhardt.
 He put oil leases in Henrietta's name with the agreement that the proceeds would benefit Josephine after his death.
-In February 1926, the oil well was completed and producing 150 barrels a day, but Henrietta's three children refused to keep the agreement after their mother's death and kept the royalties to themselves.
+In February 1926, the oil well was completed and was producing 150 barrels a day, but Henrietta's three children refused to keep the agreement after their mother's death and kept the royalties to themselves.
 Josephine sued her sister's estate in an attempt to collect the royalties.

 Josephine later developed a reputation as a shrew who made life difficult for Earp.
 She frequently griped about his lack of work and financial success and even his character and personality, and he often went on long walks to get away from her.
 He was furious about her gambling habit, during which she lost considerable sums of money; each may have engaged in extramarital affairs.
 Josephine could also be controlling, and a relative of Wyatt joked that nobody could convict him of cold-blooded murder because he had lived with her for almost 50 years.